elizadoltu/urban-oasis/README.md

 We welcome contributions to enhance the project!
 Please fork the repository, make your changes, and submit a pull request.

+## Documentation

+For official documentation and updates on Urban Green Spaces, please refer to our [Notion Documentation](https://outstanding-rest-134.notion.site/Urban-Green-Spaces-Urban-Oasis-9d40953eda984f67939a81ab8984f5ab?pvs=74).
+The documentation will be updated regularly to reflect changes and improvements in the application.

 ## License

 This project is licensed under the MIT License.